ropensci/fellingdater/.github/CONTRIBUTING.md

-# Contributing to fellingdateR
+# Contributing to fellingdater

-This outlines how to propose a change to fellingdateR.
+This outlines how to propose a change to fellingdater.
 For more detailed info about contributing, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).